-How important were Jinnah, Allama Iqbal and Rehmat Ali to the Pakistan Movement?

-Jinnah as an advocate of Hindu-Muslim unity:

-- his role in the Muslim League, the Pakistan Movement and as negotiator with the British - his relations with Gandhi, Nehru and the All-India Congress [NB Study should include the evolution of Jinnah's thought and reasons for his change from advocating Hindu-Muslim unity to support for the Pakistan Movement]
+Key Question 10: How important were the contribution success of the Pakistan Movement to 1947? outions of Jinnah, Allama Iqbal and Rehmat Ali to the Focus point: Specified content: • How important were Jinnah, Allama Iqbal and Jinnah as an advocate of Hindu-Muslim unity: Rehmat Ali to the Pakistan Movement? his role in the Muslim League, the Pakistan Movement and as negotiator with the British his relations with Gandhi, Nehru and the All-India Congress [NB Study should include the evolution of Jinnah's thought and reasons for his change from advocating Hindu-Muslim unity to support for the Pakistan Movement] Allama Iqbal: views on Hindu-Muslim future as separate nations, Allahabad address 1930 Rehmat Ali: views on a separate Muslim homeland, his pamphlet 'Now or Never' 1933 and the name 'Pakistan' differences between his views and those of Allama Iqbal

-Allama Iqbal:

-views on Hindu-Muslim future as separate nations, Allahabad address 1930

-Rehmat Ali:

-- views on a separate Muslim homeland, his pamphlet 'Now or Never' 1933 and the name 'Pakistan' - differences between his views and those of Allama Iqbal